 Clean Energy Innovation Project

-In November 2013, the Redford Center convened our project patrons-some of the most progressive minds across business, politics, science, technology and pop culture-at the Sundance Mountain Resort for the 2013 Summit at Sundance.
-Our directive: to create a strategy for increasing public awareness and action to help accelerate the clean energy revolution.
+In November 2013, the Redford Center convened our project patrons—some of the most progressive minds across business, politics, science, technology, and pop culture—at the Sundance Mountain Resort for the 2013 Summit at Sundance.
+Our directive?
+Create a strategy for increasing public awareness and action to help accelerate the clean energy revolution.

-Now we are on the hunt for America’s brightest minds working in the clean energy sector with a great story to share.
-Through massive distribution of hopeful, solutions-based film and media content, we will showcase American entrepreneurial spirit at its best through a diversity of compelling voices and help build a critical mass of support for efforts on the front end of change.
-We are looking to celebrate the innovators and advocates who are, in chorus, addressing one of the most challenging issues of our time - the need to accelerate and scale affordable, clean, safe energy solutions.
+Through massive distribution of hopeful, solutions-based content, we will showcase American entrepreneurial spirit at its best through a diversity of compelling voices and help build a critical mass of support for efforts on the frontend of change.
+We are looking to spotlight innovators and advocates who are addressing one of the most challenging issues of our time—the need to accelerate and scale affordable, clean, safe energy solutions.